 You can also find any number of beads for the ends of the barbell.
 They come in different shapes, sizes, colors, and patterns.
 One tongue piercing jewelry option is to use a short barbell with beads which lie flat on the top of the tongue, giving the appearance of a stud, rather than a barbell.
 They even make “no see” beads for situations where you may not want your tongue ring to be prominently visible.
 These are particularly helpful, as tongue piercings are very quick to close, so it is better to leave a barbell in with “no see” or subtly colored beads than to take the barbell out for your eight-hour shift at work, or the weekend of your family reunion.

-Whatever you decide, know that there are plenty of tongue piercing jewelry options out there.
+Whatever you decide, know that there is plenty of tongue piercing jewelry options out there and you can start your search in our selection of Barbell Piercing & Tongue Rings in here.

 © 2016 Salmanader Jewelry.
 All Rights Reserved.